 - The bike: Hardtail mountain bikes with short 120mm to 130mm suspension forks, although full-suspension mountain bikes are becoming more popular.
 Bikes are incredibly light and efficient to maximise speed.

-Watch cross-country racing from the Mercedes-Benz UCI MTB World Cup in Nové Město, Czech Republic, live on Red Bull TV from September 29-October 4.
+Watch a recap of the 2020 cross-country racing from the Mercedes-Benz UCI MTB World Cup in Nové Město, Czech Republic, on Red Bull TV.

 Freeride makes for an incredible spectacle, with riders performing huge jumps, flips, tricks while riding on more natural terrain – such as the dramatic red rocks and cliffs of Zion National Park in Utah, USA where the Red Bull Rampage event takes place.
 The routes riders take can be either entirely shaped by nature, or might have had a little help here and there to allow them to pull off some amazing feats as they essentially ride off cliffs.
 It’s a sight that has to be seen to be believed.

 In freeride competitions, the focus is less about the time a rider takes to complete a course, and is more about creativity, skill and technique.
 Riders can usually choose their own route down the designated hillside and may spend a couple of days with a small dig crew perfecting landings and takeoffs so it can be smoothly ridden.
 That’s the creative part; finding an elegant way down the hill.

 The skills come in when it comes to the race runs, with riders combining a series of tricks and sometimes bringing out brand new moves, pushing the boundaries of what’s possible on a bike.
 Judges score each run according to speed, style, flow, elevation, originality, creativity and other elements, with the rider with the highest score winning.

 The non-competive side to freeride often involves riders exploring new and unusual locations to find fresh lines to ride and has a lot in common with freeskiing.
 The emphasis here is more towards discovery.